 Conductor — Composer

 Jamison Stevens (b.
-2000) is a conductor and composer from Southern California.
+2000) is a conductor and composer from Redlands, California.
 He is currently pursuing a master’s of music degree in choral conducting from the University of Redlands, where he also received a bachelor’s of music degree in music composition.
 There he serves as the assistant conductor for the University Choir and Chapel Singers, as well as the director of the University of Redlands Youth Choir.
 He currently studies with Dr. Nicholle Andrews.

 As a conductor, Jamison has collaborated with a number of fellow young composers, premiering their works for concerts, recitals, and recording sessions.
 He has also conducted the Chapel Singers and University Choir for their choral concerts as well as for the Feast of Lights, a renowned Christmas tradition at the University of Redlands, for which he conducted his own original composition, The Mother and the Child (2020).
 He currently serves as the director of the University of Redlands Youth Choir, as well as the director of music at the Community Presbyterian Church in Redlands.

 Collaboration has also been a significant part of Jamison’s work as a composer.
 With composer Timothy Cunningham, they have composed works including Hymns of the Nativity (2019), written for choir and orchestra for the 72nd Feast of Lights, as well as 12 and Change (2021), written for choir and piano and dedicated to Krista L. Newkirk, J.D. upon her appointment as the twelfth president of the University of Redlands.
 Jamison has also had his own compositions—including choral, vocal, and instrumental works—performed at recitals, concerts, and church services across the country.

 For commissions or collaborations, or to simply get in touch with Jamison, please contact firstname.lastname@example.org.

 UPDATES AND EVENTS